hkebbi/FortiCNAPP_POV-toolbox/AWS/CLOUD (CSPM, CIEM, UEBA)/README.md

 ## 🧠 Why Cloud API Integration ?

-> 💡 **Architecture Summary:**
-> These AWS components work together to securely deliver CloudTrail audit data and configuration information to **FortiCNAPP**, enabling continuous compliance, visibility, and threat detection across your cloud environment.
+Integrates with your AWS Cloud API environment to have the visibiltiy for configuration compliance, Cloud identity & and threat detection across your cloud environment.

 ---
 ---